keystonejs/keystone/docs/guides/authentication.md

 Username / Password authentication can be enabled on the Admin UI.

-> ❗ **Note:** Admin Authentication will only restrict access to the Admin _UI_.
+> **Important:** Admin Authentication will only restrict access to the Admin _UI_.
 It _will not_ restrict API access.
 To also restrict access to the API, you must set up [Access controls](/docs/guides/access-control.md).

 To setup authentication, you must instantiate an _Auth Strategy_, and create a list used for authentication in `index.js`.
 Here, we will setup a